sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

 ### User and resource access segmented for each workload
 #### Utilize VNets, NSGs, ASGs, and Azure Firewalls for enhanced workload access management

-**Has the organization leveraged Microsoft Azure's network segmentation capabilities, including Virtual Networks (VNets), VNet peering, Network Security Groups (NSGs), Application Security Groups (ASGs), and Azure Firewalls, to effectively isolate and manage access to workloads?**
+**Has the organization leveraged Microsoft Azure's network segmentation capabilities, including Virtual Networks (VNets), VNet peering, Network Security Groups (NSGs), Application Security Groups (ASGs), and Azure Firewalls, to effectively isolate and manage access to workloads?** (Score Advanced)
 - **Legacy:** The organization lacks comprehensive network segmentation strategies using Azure's networking capabilities.
 This absence of network segmentation may lead to increased risk of lateral movement in case of breaches and inefficient network access control, affecting the overall security posture.
     - Indicators:
         - Limited use or absence of VNets, NSGs, ASGs, Azure Firewalls, or VNet peering to segregate network traffic and control access.